tmpreston/docs-2/docs/api/application.md

 ### url

-Defines URL on which application will be hosted.
+Defines the URL on which the application will be hosted.
 Should include port.

 **Input:** `string`